-Technical Standards for the Polysomnographic Technology Certificate Program for Admission and Retention
+Technical Standards for the Sleep (Polysomnographic) Technology Certificate Program for Admission and Retention

-Students preparing for a career in Polysomnographic Technology are expected to perform diagnostic and therapeutic techniques safely and accurately according to national and state guidelines.
+Students preparing for a career in Sleep (Polysomnographic) Technology are expected to perform diagnostic and therapeutic techniques safely and accurately according to national and state guidelines.
 Students must be able to perform the following:

 - Maintain clinical competence under challenging and sometimes stressful situations.